For each person

 A pat butter

-Bash the meat fillet to flatten, in 3 bowls put the flour, egg and breadcrumbs, with the flour mix a pinch of salt and a pinch of thyme, dip the meat escalope into the beaten egg, then dip into the flour, back into the egg, then into the breadcrumbs, pop onto a tray and chill for at least half an hour in the fridge, heat some oil in a shallow pan and add some butter, when the butter is bubbling add the meat and cook for a few minutes until golden, then flip over and cook until golden brown.
-For a delicious accompaniment mix the zest of a lemon with 100g unsalted butter, roll into a cylinder shape and chill, once chilled slice into disc's and pop a piece onto of each escalope.
-For the cake I have looked at a few different ones and came up with my take on them all
+Bash the meat fillet to flatten, in 3 bowls put the flour, egg and breadcrumbs, with the flour mix a pinch of salt and a pinch of thyme, dip the meat escalope into the beaten egg, then dip into the flour, back into the egg, then into the breadcrumbs, pop onto a tray and chill for at least half an hour in the fridge, heat some oil in a shallow pan over a medium heat, add some butter, when the butter is bubbling add the meat and cook for 3-5 minutes (depending on the thickness) until golden, then flip over and repeat until golden brown and well cooked through.
+For a delicious accompaniment mix the zest of a lemon with 100g unsalted butter, roll into a cylinder shape and chill, once chilled slice into discs and pop a piece on top of each escalope.

 300g S/R Flour